 Children gather with their families in the main sanctuary for the start of community worship which includes choral music and congregational singing, opening prayers and passing of the peace.
 Then about 15 minutes into the worship service, all children are invited to the front where a child is invited to come forward and light the Christ Candle.

 Children then have the option to leave with our Children’s Church staff for age-specific programming as follows:

 Infants are welcome to stay in the service with their parents or can be taken, accompanied by a parent or guardian, into the toddler room where there is a change mat, washroom and rocking chair.
 Breastfeeding of infants is welcome in the sanctuary at the parent’s discretion.

-Location: The Vestry/Toddler Room through the doors at the doors at the front left of the sanctuary
+Location: The Vestry/Toddler Room through the doors at the front left of the sanctuary in the church

-Leaders: Mary Toth, Elysia Feaver, Mary Cobban, Stephen Tanner, Sheila
+Leaders: Tama Ward, Mary Toth, Robyn Williams, Elysia Feaver, Mary Cobban, Stephen Tanner, other volunteers

 A program unique to CMUC Burrard St. Story Guild had its inaugural launch in the spring of 2018 with its storytelling of the prophet Jonah.
 Story Guild uses theatre arts to invite children (ages 3-12) into the stories of the Hebrew and Christian traditions.
 Participants are given lots of options as regards the extent of their involvement on the stage (depending on confidence and skill levels), yet regardless of experience or training (none required) all the participants work together to build a storytelling event that touches the hearts of young and old alike.